Mold Inspector in California: Training and Certification

-Thinking about becoming a mold inspector in California?
+Thinking about how to become a mold inspector in California?
 You’re on the right track.
 With rising concerns around indoor air quality and mold-related health risks, California is seeing a surge in demand for qualified mold professionals.

 Unlike some states, California does not require a state license to become a mold inspector.
 But that doesn’t mean you can just show up with a flashlight and clipboard.
 Clients, real estate agents, and legal professionals expect certified, well-trained inspectors - and without the right credentials, you won’t be competitive.